How to choose the best dog grooming scissors

 Grooming scissors must be ergonomic for you to hold them in various positions for sometimes very long periods, they must be sharp enough to cut without defects, and obviously, they have to be designed with safety first as dogs can move by surprise or when a sensitive area is touched.

 Stainless steel remains the most durable and most affordable material for scissors and clippers’ blades.
-There are fancy new materials and alloys but stainless steel has been around forever and is on top of the cutting edge game, still.
+There are fancy new materials and alloys but stainless steel has been around forever and is still on top of the cutting edge game.

 Lastly, if you have different dogs and want to groom them all, make sure each pair of scissors is adapted to their coat.
 Some have a rough coarse coat and require sharper scissors, other breeds have thin and a lot of volume in their hair which asks for thinning rather than cutting.
 See our information on the best thinning scissors and also the difference between thinners and chunking scissors.